Origin-Byte/byte-cli/crates/gutenberg/README.md

 - License

 #### 4.4 Royalties
+- Proportional:
+    - bps: A unit of measurement representing the total royalty percentage, where 1 basis point is equivalent to 0.01%.
+This is used to fairly distribute royalty payments among creators.
-- Proportional: Strategy using basis points
+    - shares: royalty shares must add up to 100_00 basis points
+        - (address, share) pairs

 #### 4.5 Orderbook
 - Disabled